 Emergency numbers in Vietnam are operated in Vietnamese only and may be unreliable.

 Always get a police report when reporting a crime.
 Take a translator with you to report a crime to the police.
-Local police have the discretion as to whether to accept a case reported to them by a foreigner.
+Cases reported by foreigners may be accepted at the discretion of local police.

 Tourism services and products